Opsview 6.8.x End of Support

 Note: Primary roles are not allowed to have any of the following accesses: ADMINACCESS, CONFIGURETENANCIES, CONFIGUREVIEW, CONFIGUREKEYWORDS, VIEWALL, ACTIONALL, TESTALL, NETFLOW, CONFIGURENETFLOW, REPORTADMIN, BSM, CONFIGUREBSM, CONFIGUREBSMCOMPONENT

-Once the primary role and the multi tenancy definition have been associated (Configuration > Multi-Tenancy) the primary role cannot be changed, although an administrator can edit the permissions for that role.
+Once the primary role and the multi-tenancy definition have been associated (Configuration > Multi-Tenancy), the primary role cannot be changed, although an administrator can edit the permissions for that role.
 Opsview will automatically ensure that all other roles in that tenancy will not have more permissions than the primary role.
+So when a User with the Opsview Servers role logs in, they can add Hosts and create Roles if the Role Opsview Servers allows, which are all based on the Hosts and Service Checks that the primary Role is configured to allow Users to view and edit.

 Now, when a User with the ‘Opsview Servers’ role logs in, he will be able to add Hosts, create Roles (if the Role ‘Opsview Servers’ allows), and so on, all based on the Hosts and Service Checks that the primary Role is configured to allow Users to view and edit.